 Boomerang by Helen Dunbar

-Sean runs away from his neglectful mother to find a better family, one who loves and protects him, and then he falls for his new next door neighbour, Trip who is in a worse situation than Sean is.
+Sean runs away from his neglectful mother to find a better family, one who loves and protects him, and then he falls for his new next-door neighbor, Trip who is in a worse situation than Sean is.

 But the only way to help Trip is for Sean to go back to his real family and face the consequences of years of letting people think he died.